hwheeler01/hwheeler01.github.io/people.md

         <img src="{{ site.baseurl }}/images/jack.jpg" width="150px" height="150px" align="left"/>
     </a>
 <figcaption>
-        Jack is a junior Bioinformatics major from St. Louis, Missouri.
+        Jack is a senior Bioinformatics major from St. Louis, Missouri.
 He hopes to pursue a career in biological industry, or to move onto graduate school for a degree in Genetic Counseling.
 Jack's passion for genetics started at a young age, and as the field grows more rapidly, he becomes more fascinated by it.
+He is a <a href="https://www.luc.edu/lurop/provostfellowship/">Provost Fellow</a> and <a href="http://www.luc.edu/cas/academics_mulcahyscholarship.shtml">Mulcahy Scholar</a>.
 In his free time, he enjoys a wide range of sports, finding new Chicago restaurants to try out, and taking time to immerse himself in a good book.
 </figcaption>
 </figure>
 <br>